backstage/backstage/docs/frontend-system/building-plugins/01-index.md

 export const examplePlugin = createPlugin({
   id: 'example',
   extensions: [examplePage, exampleNavItem],
-  // [2] We can also make routes available to other plugins.
+  // We can also make routes available to other plugins.
+  // highlight-start
   routes: {
     root: rootRouteRef,
   },
+  // highlight-end
 });
 ```

 What we've built here is a very common type of plugin.
 It's a top-level tool that provides a single page, along with a method for navigating to that page.
-The implementation of the page component at `[1]` can be arbitrarily complex, anything from a single simple information page, to a full-blown application with multiple sub-pages.
+The implementation of the page component, in this case the highlighted `ExamplePage`, can be arbitrarily complex.
+It can be anything from a single simple information page, to a full-blown application with multiple sub-pages.

-We have also made the route reference available to other plugins at `[2]`.
+We have also provided external access to our route reference by passing it to the plugin `routes` option.
 This makes it possible for app integrators to bind an external link from a different plugin to our plugin page.
-You can read more about how this works in the [External Route References](../architecture/07-routes.md#external-route-references) section.
+You can read more about how this works in the [External Route References](../architecture/07-routes.md#external-router-references) section.

 ## Utility APIs